Patrick Gilmore (actor)

 Patrick Gilmore (born June 1, 1976) is a Canadian actor known for playing the roles of Dale Volker in the Syfy science fiction series Stargate Universe (2009–2011) and David Mailer in the Netflix series Travelers (2016–2018).
 He has also had recurring roles in Eureka (2007), Battlestar Galactica (2009), You Me Her (2016–2020), and School Spirits (2023-).
 Patrick has stated on his TikTok account that he was in a band.

 Early and personal life

 Gilmore was born Patrick Watson Gilmore in Edmonton, Alberta, to Collette and professional hockey player Tom Gilmore, who was playing for the World Hockey Association version of the Edmonton Oilers.
 His brother is Scott Gilmore, executive director and one of the founders of Peace Dividend Trust, now called Building Markets.
-He is also the brother-in-law of Catherine McKenna, the former Canadian Minister of Infrastructure and Communities.
+He is also the former brother-in-law of politician Catherine McKenna.
 Gilmore is a graduate of the University of Alberta with a degree in English Literature.